 Hi and thanks for listening to the RealTalk MS podcast!
 Just in case some of you were wondering how this podcast came about, I thought that I'd take a minute and share my story with you.

 In 2016, I joined the National MS Society's MS Activist movement.
 I've had the opportunity to visit with our national legislators in Washington, D.C. to discuss the healthcare issues that are of vital importance to the MS community.
 I've also traveled to Sacramento, California, to meet with my state legislators and testify before a legislative committee in support of legislation designed to benefit family caregivers throughout California.
+And today, I Chair the National MS Society's California Government Relations Advisory Committee.

 My goal is simple – to keep our conversation going until there's no longer a need to talk about multiple sclerosis, except in the past tense.
 So please consider this a personal invitation from me to you to join the RealTalk MS community.
 Together, our words have power.